Q) This map looks cool. How do I download it?

 Q) I made a very dark anodized paint and it turned purple, or green, or both.
 Where is that color coming from?

-A) It's coming from the DXT compression of the final composited texture, which you can read about here if you're interested.
+here if you're interested.
 To correct it you'll have to use slightly brighter colors and compensate with a dimmer phong albedo boost.

 Q) Wait, what is a VTF again?

 A) The Valve Texture Format (VTF) is the proprietary texture format used by the Source engine.
-Learn more about VTFs in this article in the Source Developer wiki.
+Learn more about VTFs in

 Q) My item just got rejected.
 Why?